Australian National Co-operatives

 1

-At the time, there were 10 disparate pieces of state and
+At the time, there were 10 disparate state and

 recognition of interstate co-operatives or allow the merger of